timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 C You round down to the closest 15 minute

-D this one 3 different ways to look at to look it at
+D this one 3 different ways to look at to look it at those two files are CCO 1(public domain) no right reserved meaning that if you want yo copy and makeyour own version with your favorite interest this you can do that . you edit , copy ,whatever.